LucMiaz/PFASGroups/README.md

 ## Features
 - Parse SMILES strings to identify PFAS groups
+- Generate PFAS fingerprints for machine learning applications
 - Assign and visualize PFAS groupings
+- **NEW:** Command-line interface for easy access
+- **NEW:** Support for custom PFAS group definitions
+- **NEW:** Flexible configuration via files, environment variables, or API
 - Includes test cases and example data

 ## Installation